murrayblake/murrayblake/README.md

 - I’m interested in data science/business analytics.

-- I’m currently learning various techniques to analyze data through data wrangling/mining and the use of Python and SQL.
+- I’m currently learning various techniques to analyze data through data wrangling/mining and the use of SQL, Python, and R.

 - I’m looking to collaborate on data analysis problems that require computational thinking